 Season 4: Episode 7: Reed Erickson

-Reed Erickson was a trans man with a big checkbook, a pet leopard, big dreams for a better world for gay people and trans folks—and single-handedly financed ONE Incorporated and founded the first trans rights organization.
-Morgan M Page and AJ Lewis join MGH to help us bring Reed’s story to life.
+Reed Erickson was a trans man with a big checkbook, a pet leopard, big dreams for a better world for gay people and trans folks—and he single-handedly financed ONE Incorporated and founded the first trans rights organization.
+Morgan M Page and AJ Lewis join MGH to help bring Reed’s story to life.

 28 min